Meet the Team

 • Henrieke in a black shirt and long blond hair, wearing two necklaces.

-Henrieke Bünger, Deputy EU Front Coordinator, the Netherlands
+Henrieke Bünger, Europe Front Coordinator, the Netherlands

 Henrieke holds an LLB in European and International Law as well as an LLM in Environmental Law.
 Her interest in the climate crisis has strongly influenced both her personal and academic life, working dedicatedly towards utilizing the skills and opportunities at her disposal to contribute to the mitigation and adaptation of climate change.
 She strongly believes in the power of the law to bring about solution-oriented action and to ensure climate justice as an integral part of the future on our planet.
 She is currently pursuing an MSc in Environmental Management to bridge the gap between law and science in decision-making.